lajohnston/smslib/docs/utils/registerPreservation.md

-# utils.registers
+# Register preservation (utils.clobbers, utils.preserve, utils.restore)

-This module provides utilities for efficiently preserving Z80 register states between macro calls.
+These utility modules provide a system for efficiently preserving Z80 register states between macro calls, ensuring only the needed registers are preserved.

 It's common practice for routines to `push` and `pop` the registers they clobber onto the stack to prevent unexpected side-effects for the caller.
 These `push`/`pop`s instruction pairs take 21-28 cycles each and so can unfortunately add up to a large percentage of the routine's total cost, particularly if sub-routines they rely on also `push`/`pop` the same values.
 Routines are also less free to utilise registers as temporary locations, knowing they will have to preserve those as well.